This is a sponsored post by Sun Life Financial. All views and opinions expressed represent my own.

 You can leave your remaining RRIF assets to your spouse or common-law partner, who can simply roll over the assets to his or her own RRIF without incurring immediate taxation.
 If designated a “successor annuitant,” your spouse can simply continue to receive your payments.
 The assets can be rolled over to the registered disability savings plan (RDSP) of a disabled child or grandchild who is financially dependent on you.

 Leftover RRIF funds can be used to purchase an annuity for young children who are financially dependent on you and who are not disabled.
 This type of annuity pays them periodically until they turn 18.
-Any taxes due on the annuity payments is paid by the child who is likely going to be in a much lower tax bracket.
+Any taxes due on the annuity payments are paid by the child who is likely going to be in a much lower tax bracket.
 If the child is an adult, not disabled, but is financially dependent, they can receive the RRIF assets in cash and it is fully taxed at their marginal tax rate.

 Alternatively, the funds can go directly to your estate.